iusmumn/challenge-api/README.md

         ![Create A Server](assets/images/1_2a.png?raw=true "Create A Server")

-    1. Fill out the connection details as follows
+    1. Fill out the connection details as follows (password is also `projectchallengedb`)

         ![Connection Details](assets/images/1_2b.png?raw=true "Connection Details")